Failure to ID in Texas

 What if there is a warrant out for your arrest?

-If you have been charged with failure to identify, or failure to identify fugitive in north Texas, call us at (817) 203-2220 for a complimentary strategy session.
+If you have been charged with failure to identify, or failure to identify-fugitive, call us at (817) 203-2220 for a complimentary strategy session.
 Our team of former prosecutors and Board Certified Criminal Lawyers are here to help.
 During this call we will:

 - Discuss the facts of your case;